-Android and iOS smartphones are taking over the world, but so have cybercriminals.
-If you value mobile security, you’ll probably want to compare Android vs iOS.
+Android and iOS smartphones are taking over the world, but that could be good news for cybercriminals.
+If you value mobile security, you’ll probably want to compare Android and iOS.
 Here’s how they measure up across a range of different features.

 Apple closely inspects every app on its app store, which might reduce the number of apps available, but helps to reduce malware riddled apps.

 Android’s open Play Store marketplace has far more apps to choose from than on iOS’ App Store, but there’s a far greater chance that hackers can make it onto the platform to distribute malware apps.